mauriciomueller/mauriciomueller/README.md

 - 👯 I’m looking to collaborate on Dev Community
 - 🤔 Interested in Artificial Inteligence
 - 💬 Ask me about anything I know
-- 📫 How to reach me: contato@mauriciomueller.com.br
+- 📫 How to reach me: mauriciomueller@gmail.com
-- ⚡ Not is impossible!
+- ⚡ Nothing is impossible!

 ### Some Projects